jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.6 FilterLidarScanAngles

-Removes points in a LAS file with scan angles greater than a threshold.
+Removes points in a LAS file with scan angles greater than a threshold..

 *Parameters*: